 The real-time tactical combat manages to be thrilling even when you're commanding the most sluggish of armadas.
 You need to manage a whole fleet while broadside attacks pound your hulls, enemies start boarding and your own crews turn mutinous.
 And with all the tabletop factions present, you can experiment with countless fleet configurations and play with all sorts of weird weapons.

 Viking-themed RTS Northgard pays dues to Settlers and Age of Empires, but challenged us with its smart expansion systems that force you to plan your growth into new territories carefully.
 Weather is important, too.
 You need to prepare for winter carefully, but if you tech up using 'lore' you might have better warm weather gear than your enemies, giving you a strategic advantage.
 Skip through the dull story, enjoy the well-designed campaign missions and then start the real fight in the skirmish mode.

 Mechanically, Homeworld is a phenomenal three-dimensional strategy game, among the first to successfully detach the RTS from a single plane.
 It’s more than that, though: it’s a major victory for atmosphere and sound design, whether that’s Adagio for Strings playing over the haunting opening missions or the beat of drums as ships engage in a multiplayer battle.
-If you liked the Battlestar Galactica reboot, you should play this.
+If you liked the Battlestar Galactica reboot, or just fancy a good yarn in your RTS, you should play this.

 Command & Conquer: Red Alert 2